From the Beginning

-In the early years the Juniors met in the basement of Meta and Bill Lawrie’s house on South Shore Drive.
-The first Junior Commodore was William T. Lawrie, son of Meta and Bill.
-Lois Lawrie Rehberg was one of the first girls to become a Junior member in 1937.
+The group was officially organized in 1935.
+William J. Lawrie, a past commodore, and Albert Nickel were the principal founders.
+In the early years the juniors met in the basement of Meta and Bill Lawrie’s house on South Shore Drive.
+The first junior commodore was their son, William T. Lawrie.
+Lois Lawrie Rehberg was one of the first girls to become a junior member in 1937.

-The SSYC Junior Organization has met continuously for 75 years.
-Many SSYC members have been instrumental in the growth and development of the Junior Program.
-Dedicated Junior Advisors such as William T. Lawrie, Al Nickel, Bill Lepthein, Carl Mueller Jr., Bob Blackwood, Roger Strube, Don Dillon, John Schmuhl, Helen “Cookie” Mueller and Mike Blackwood have been instrumental to the success of the Junior program.
+The organization has operated continuously for more than 75 years.
+Many SSYC members have been instrumental in its growth and development.
+Dedicated junior advisors such as William T. Lawrie, Al Nickel, Bill Lepthein, Carl Mueller Jr., Bob Blackwood, Roger Strube, Don Dillon, John Schmuhl, Helen “Cookie” Mueller and Mike Blackwood have played instrumental roles

-In 1986 under the direction of Junior Advisor John Schmuhl the Juniors acquired their first clubhouse.
-This cedar-sided trailer was home to the juniors until 2006 when a new junior clubhouse was built.
-The Juniors financed this building construction with fundraising/donation money that they raised over the previous ten years.
+In 1986 under the direction of Junior Advisor John Schmuhl the juniors acquired their first actual clubhouse.
+This cedar-sided trailer was home until 2006 when a new clubhouse went up, completey financed by the juniors themselves through a 10-year fund-raising drive.

-Thanks to the efforts of Past Commodores Vic Weiler and Helen “Cookie” Mueller, the SSYC Junior Program gained Foundation status in January of 2004.
-They officially became the SSYC Junior Sailing Foundation, Inc. As a 501c3 organization they were now eligible for tax free donations.
+Thanks to the efforts of Past Commodores Vic Weiler and Helen “Cookie” Mueller, the SSYC Junior Program gained foundation status in January of 2004, officially becoming the SSYC Junior Sailing Foundation, Inc. As a 501c3 organization it was now eligible for tax-free donations.

-Throughout the year, the Juniors are involved in a variety of social and boating activities.
-Service activities for SSYC include Grounds Clean Up Day and cleaning of the Club trophies.
-In spring and fall the Juniors participate in the Keep Milwaukee Beautiful campaign by cleaning up litter at South Shore Beach.
-The Juniors have entered floats in the annual South Shore Frolics Parade in July.
-On two occasions they have won 1st place in the float competition!
+Every spring and fall the juniors participate in the Keep Milwaukee Beautiful campaign by cleaning up litter at South Shore Beach.
+The juniors have entered floats in the annual South Shore Frolics Parade in July.
+Twice now they've won 1st in the float competition!

-Since 1991 with financial help from the SSYC Auxiliary, the Juniors have been organizing and running children’s parties.
-These are open to children of SSYC members.
-These include Halloween, Breakfast with Santa and the Easter Egg Hunt.
-At Breakfast with Santa the Juniors collect toys that are donated to the Toys for Tots program.
+Since 1991 with financial help from the SSYC Auxiliary, the juniors also have been organizing and running children’s parties.
+These are open to children of SSYC members and include Halloween, breakfast with Santa and the easter egg hunt.
+At their annual Santa event they collect toys that are donated to the Toys for Tots program.

-When summer arrives many Juniors enroll in sailing lessons.
-Lessons are held for Beginner, Intermediate, Racing Tactics and Social sailors.
-In 2010 the cost of the lessons are $250 for the eight week program.
-The Juniors use Lasers, Optimists, JY Trainers and 420 boats for lessons.
-During the summer the Juniors race in numerous regattas throughout the Midwest.
+When summer arrives many juniors enroll in sailing lessons and race in regattas throughout the Midwest.
 These include the LMSRF Youth Championships, Area K Bemis & Smythe and Sears Championships.

-The most prestigious regatta that the Juniors participate in is their own SSYC Junior sponsored Kaszube Cup Regatta.
-This regatta is held annually in early July and draws sailors from throughout the Midwest.
-In 2005 the regatta attracted 142 racers from four states and 16 different yacht clubs.
-Numerous SSYC Club members volunteer their time to help with race committee, safety boats, housing and feeding the participants.
-It’s successful regatta because of the total Club involvement.
+But the most prestigious regatta is their own annual SSYC junior-sponsored Kaszube Cup.
+It's held in early July and draws young sailors from neighboring states.
+Numerous club members volunteer their time to help with race committee, safety boats, housing and feeding the participants.
+It’s a successful event because of the total club involvement.